PhilipBeckwith/Discord-Bots/README.md

 Has several chat commands including /screech which will have the bot screech into the voice chat.
 Primarily hangs in voice chat and greets newcomers.

 Use /help to list available commands when running

+### SteamBot
+Interfaces with MongoDB Instance to find common games between users in channel.

+Use /pickgame @user @user to choose a single game shared by mentioned users

+Use /games @user @user to print a list of all shared games between mentioned users